tj-hutchinson/Furever_Home/README.md

 User story:
-AS A non-profit per adoption agency wanting to handle customer database entries directly I WANT a easy to use, nice looking website for my business SO THAT potential adoptees can browse available animals and get in contact with sellers directly and safely
+AS A non-profit per adoption agency wanting to handle customer database entries directly I WANT a easy to use, nice looking website for my business SO THAT potential adoptees can browse available animals and get in contact with sellers directly and safely.

 Landing page:
 Log in or sign up